kgdunn/pid-book/univariate-review/univariate-review.rst

 	        z = \dfrac{20.77 - 15.27}{47.09 \left(\dfrac{1}{30} + \dfrac{1}{30} \right)} = 3.1

 	    But since we used an estimated variance, we cannot say that |z| comes from the normal distribution anymore.
-It now follows the t-distribution with 58 degrees of freedom (which is still comparable to the normal distribution - see question 7 below).
-The corresponding probability that :math:`z<3.1` is 99.85%, using the t-distribution with 58 degrees of freedom.
+It now follows the :math:`t`-distribution with 58 degrees of freedom (which is still comparable to the normal distribution - see question 7 below).
+The corresponding probability that :math:`z<3.1` is 99.85%, using the :math:`t`-distribution with 58 degrees of freedom.
 This difference is significant; there is a very small probability that this difference is due to chance alone.

 	-   The code was modified to generate the matrix of z-value results in the comments below.
 The largest difference is between Sunday and Wednesday, and the smallest difference is between Monday and Tuesday.

 	.. literalinclude:: code/website-differences-assignment3-2010.R
 	       :language: s
-	       :lines: 32-43,46,48-54,74-
+	       :lines: 32-54,75-

 .. question::